Stung! Sting reportedly played elite Microsoft event as layoffs loomed

 But Microsoft might have strayed off key this week.
 On the eve of Wednesday’s announcement of 10,000 layoffs, the Redmond-based tech giant hosted rock star Sting at an “intimate” event with top Microsoft execs at Davos, the swanky yearly shindig for global bigwigs in Switzerland, according to The Wall Street Journal.

-“It was an intimate gathering of 50 or so people, including the company’s top executives, who got to while away the evening listening” to Sting, a 71-year-old bleach-blond rocker and film star, the Journal reported, citing “people familiar with the event.”
+“It was an intimate gathering of 50 or so people, including the company’s top executives, who got to while away the evening listening” to Sting, a 71-year-old bleach-blond rocker and actor, the Journal reported, citing “people familiar with the event.”

 The timing, according to the Journal, was “a sour note to some [Microsoft] employees,” who would learn just hours later that the company was cutting 5% of its staff, including 878 workers in the Seattle area, as part of suite of post-pandemic cost-cutting measures.